Overview and Concepts

 backup-interface, which wraps this command-line tool.
 Backup schedules will still run even if logged out of the GUI, as the background service will still be logged in.

 Additionally, clients can remotely control their installed software by logging in to the Comet Server web interface as a user.

 On platforms without a desktop interface available (e.g. Linux server), only the

 backup-tool part is used, and you should control the application via the web interface.

-When you log in to the same Comet account from another device, such as a laptop or tablet, you will see a private view of Protected Items but a public view of Storage Vaults.
+When you log in to the same Comet user from another device, such as a laptop or tablet, you will see a private view of Protected Items but a public view of Storage Vaults.

 - You can view, edit, and use Storage Vaults configured by other devices